ProgramMax/maxSocket/Documentation/Code/v0/SocketSystem_ResolveHostNameUsingOSDefaults.md

 ## Parameters

 * **HostName**
-    * Contains an ANSI null-terminated string specifying the host name to be resolved.
+    * Contains an ANSI null-terminated string specifying the hostname to be resolved.
 	* This could be a domain like "google.com" or a subdomain like "www.google.com"
 * **AddresFamilyFilter**
     * Specifies which address family results should be stored inside EndPoints upon success: